What’s a merit increase, and should your business use them?

 If your top performers don’t receive rewards like bonuses, COLA raises, and merit increases, they’ll likely feel underappreciated and look for other opportunities.

-Merit raises also serve as financial incentives for your employees to work harder and outperform the competition, which is a big reason why they’re so effective.
+Merit raises also serve as financial incentives.
+They encourage your employees to work harder.
+Furthermore, merit raises help them outperform the competition.
+This is a big reason why they are so effective.